shiblon/entroq/README.md

 A task queue with strong competing-consumer-friendly semantics and transactional updates.

+Pronounced "Entro-Q", as in the letter than comes after "Entro-P".
+We aim to take the next step away from parallel systems chaos.

 ## Concepts

 There are essentially two operations that can be performed on a task store: